-While most women experience some facial redness from time to time, if you're prone to having a flushed face or find yourself consistently dealing with red, blotchy, and bumpy skin, you may have rosacea.
-With 14 million US adults reported to be living with rosacea, it's a common skin condition, to say the least.
+While most women experience some facial redness from time to time, if you’re prone to having a flushed face or find yourself consistently dealing with red, blotchy, and bumpy skin, you may have rosacea.
+With 14 million US adults reported to be living with rosacea, it’s a common skin condition, to say the least.
 Luckily, there are plenty of options out there that you can use to help quell its symptoms.
-The beauty aisles of your favorite stores are stocked with the best products for rosacea if you know what to look for.
-Keep reading to find out more about the condition and what you can use for sweet, sweet relief.
+The beauty aisles of your favorite stores are stocked with the best products for rosacea, if you know what to look for.
+Keep reading to find out more about the condition and the best products to give you relief.

 Rosacea is an inflammatory skin condition that causes skin redness and visible blood vessels on the face, particularly across the forehead, cheeks, nose, and chin.
-Typically seen in fair-skinned women between the ages of 30 and 50, rosacea can occur in one of four different types: erythematotelangiectatic rosacea, papulopustular rosacea, phymatous rosacea, and ocular rosacea.
-With symptoms that range from general redness to thick, swollen skin and acne-like breakouts, the condition can vary greatly from person to person.
+Typically seen in fair-skinned women, the condition can vary greatly from person to person, with symptoms that range from general redness to thick, swollen skin and acne-like breakouts.

 What causes rosacea?

 While the root cause of rosacea may still be unknown, researchers have made several discoveries about the condition that may hold clues to its origin.
-This condition tends to run in families, for instance, leading many to believe it may be a genetic disorder.
+Rosacea tends to run in families, leading many to believe it may be a genetic disorder.
 Most sufferers also react to a bacteria called bacillus oleronius and have higher predispositions for an intestinal bug called H pylori, both of which may be underlying causes.
-Additionally, rosacea sufferers tend to see higher concentrations of common skin mites, which are known as demodex.

 There are also a number of factors that can trigger rosacea flare-ups, including sunlight, wind, extreme temperatures, alcohol, spicy foods, stress, vigorous exercise, harsh skincare products, and drugs that dilate the blood vessels, like some blood pressure medications.
 While some of these may be harder than others to avoid, being aware of the things in your life that can trigger flare-ups is the first step to clearer skin.